erikbrinkman/d3-dag/README.md

 - Add source code links.
 - Coords should take separation function, that should be a parameter to sugiyama to match d3.hierarchy.

-### Design Additions

-- Should DAG also have a size method?